 Casino gambling is linked to homelessness, domestic violence, divorce, and bankruptcy.
 It’s a blight on the community.
 Arkansas already has enough problems from gambling.
 We don’t need any more.

-Last week Arkansas Attorney General Leslie Rutledge rejected a proposed constitutional amendment legalizing casinos in Arkansas.
+On Monday Arkansas Attorney General Leslie Rutledge rejected a proposed state constitutional amendment establishing four casinos in Arkansas.

 FOR IMMEDIATE RELEASE

-Family Council Action Committee is a conservative 501(c)(4) organization based in Little Rock, Arkansas.
+Family Council is a conservative education and research organization based in Little Rock.